-The Financial Institutions Act (FinIA) intends to harmonize the different approval requirements for banks, securities companies (previously securities traders), fund management companies and asset managers, which now also include independent asset managers and trusts, into one single law.
+The Financial Institutions Act (FinIA) intends to harmonize the different approval requirements for financial institutions which includes securities firms (previously securities traders), fund management companies and managers of collective assets, but also independent portfolio managers and trustees, into one single law.
 The goal is to leave the existing rules for financial institutions who require approval as they are, but to combine all of them in a uniform law in order to harmonize the different requirements.
-A new feature is the planned prudential supervision of all asset managers by a so called supervising organization.
+A new feature is the prudential supervision of the independent portfolio managers by a so called supervisory organisation.
+Banks remain out of scope of FinIA.

 - 1 Preparation of the rule of law 03/12-05/14